2023 Most Popular Allied Health Services Associate Degree Schools in Florida

 After completing their Associate Degree, medical assisting graduates from South University, Tampa carry an average student debt load of $31,872.
 The average monthly payment of a loan this size is about $165, assuming that the borrower is on a 10-year repayment plan.

-Miami Dade College did quite well in this year’s ranking of the most popular places for allied health and medical assisting services students to get a associate degree.
-It came in at #6 on the list.
-Located in the large city of Miami, MDC is a public college with a very large student population.
+Miami Dade College landed the #6 spot in the 2023 rankings for the most popular associate degree allied health and medical assisting services programs.
+Located in the large city of Miami, MDC is a public school with a very large student population.

 About 56% of the students majoring in medical assisting at the school are women while 44% are male.